gelissa/bamazon/README.md

 The app then increments the amount of items you would like from the amount there are in the warehouse.
 From there, you can enjoy your Bamazon purchase.

 # Tools
-For this app, I use Node.js, inquiry npm package, mysql npm package, mySQL databases.
+For this app, I use Node.js, inquiry npm package, mysql npm package, and a mySQL database.
 The project is deployed on GitHub.

 # Links